Wills Eye Hospital Institutional Review Board (IRB)

 The IRB has the authority to approve, require modifications in, or disapprove all research activity that falls within its scope.
 The IRB Office works closely with Principal Investigators, study coordinators, and their research teams to provide ethical and regulatory guidance of their studies as well as to provide assistance with the practical considerations of the application and review process.
 The full committee meets monthly and on an as-needed basis to review high-risk drug and device studies, prospective clinical trials, and other proposals requiring careful ethical consideration.

 The IRB Committee brings together experts from various subspecialties of ophthalmology and non-medical professionals, from within and outside of Wills, to ensure a diverse and varied body of reviewers representing a number of perspectives.
 Members of the public serve as committee members, ensuring that there is always a voice of the community present.
-Essential to the board are the non-physician members who strive to ensure that studies are considered from the patient's perspective and that information is presented in an easy to understand format.
+Essential to the board are the non-physician members who ensure that studies are considered from the patient's perspective and that information is presented in an easy to understand format.
 Together, we strive to offer the highest level of protections for the human participants enrolled in vision research at Wills.